kubatoor/demorest/README.md

 (1) /helloworld endpoint

-This is a simple /helloword endpoint which returns Hello WorLd in the response.
+This is a simple /helloword endpoint which returns Hello World in the response.
 Can be executed using the following curl command
 ```
 curl -v http://localhost:8080/helloworld
 ```